-The best way to sleep- is different for everyone.
+The best way to fall asleep- the answer is different for everyone.

 Not every sleep aid or sleep tip is going to work for everyone, but these are a few general practices that can help determine what works for you, and eliminate what doesn't.

-Melatonin isn’t the only thing that you can support your sleep cycle.
-Many vitamins can have a positive impact on your body’s ability to function healthfully, including your ability to sleep.
+Melatonin isn’t the only thing that supports your sleep cycle.
+Many vitamins can impact on your body’s ability to function healthfully, including your ability to sleep.

 Taking magnesium was associated with improvement in overall sleep quality in a study with insomnia patients.
 Another study indicated a beneficial effect with several months supplementation of a magnesium- melatonin-vitamin B complex in the treatment of insomnia.